How to apply for a Canada PR Visa? Know the key eligibility and requirements for the Canada PR process to live in Canada permanently.

 | Canada PRs can apply for Canadian citizenship. | |

-| Canada PRs will be protected under the Canadian Charter of Rights and Freedoms and Canadian law. |
+| Canada PRs are protected under the Canadian Charter of Rights and Freedoms and Canadian law. |

-Can Indians be Permanent Residents of Canada?
+Can Indians become Permanent Residents of Canada?

 *Check your eligibility to become a Permanent Resident of Canada with the Y-Axis CRS Points Calculator, instantly for FREE.